-Seven local authorities (Darlington, Durham, Hartlepool, Middlesbrough, Newcastle, Redcar & Cleveland and Stockton) are working in partnership to deliver this facility and are currently selecting a partner to build and operate the TV ERF through a competitive tender process.
-The selected operator will be awarded a 29-year contract to design, build and operate the facility, with the potential to extend by a further eleven years.
+Seven local authorities (Darlington, Durham, Hartlepool, Middlesbrough, Newcastle, Redcar & Cleveland and Stockton) are working in partnership on the TV ERF project to select an experienced operator through a competitive procurement process.

+The selected operator will be awarded a 29-year contract to design, build, finance and operate the facility, with the potential to extend by a further eleven years.